Zeeshanahmad4/Tiktok-User-Video-Post-Scraper/README.md

   <br/>                 Note<br/>
    TikTok recently make some changes to their front-end making it impossible to <br/> Scrape videos.This scraper may not work anymore.
-I check all the github nothing is working anymore If you really need this script.
-I can rewrite a fully functional script for you (Paid) you can contanct me on skype : zeeshanahmad4
+I check all the github nothing is working anymore If you really need this script I will rewrite a fully functional script for you (Paid) you can contanct me on skype : zeeshanahmad4
   </h3>
 </p>